ChainAgnostic/CAIPs/CAIPs/caip-282.md

   },
 });

 // 4.
-After the response was received by the blockchain library from the wallet
+After the response was received by the Blockchain Library from the wallet
 // provider then the session is established with a sessionId matchin the UUID
 // thus signing requests can be using a CAIP-27 request to the wallet user let result = {};